 - 3/4 cup firmly packed light brown sugar

-- 1 1/2 – 2 C of chocolate chips (I prefer Ghirardelli dark chocolate chips)
+- 1 1/2 cups of nondairy semisweet chocolate chips

-Combine the flour, baking soda, salt, and egg replacer in a bowl.
-Mix them together and set aside.
+Mix the flour, baking soda, and salt in a medium bowl.